Skip to main content

 Carefully consider the consequences when you enable hard anti-passback.
 The hard anti-passback rules can result in users unknowingly having anti-passback violations and being denied access.

-Carefully consider the configuration of your area's entrances and exits, and properly communicate the intended badging policy to users, before turning on hard anti-passback.
-If a user is in violation, that violation can only be cleared by an Access Control Manager who is an Access Site Admin of the site.
+Carefully consider the configuration of your area's entrances and exits, and properly communicate the intended badging policy to users before turning on hard anti-passback.
+If a user is in violation, that violation can only be cleared by an Access Site Admin or Access Site Manager of the site.
+Learn more about Roles and Permissions for Access Control.

 Verkada's support team is unable to grant access to or clear the violation of a user who is in anti-passback violation.